-If you are interested in applying for a AAAS Fellowship, details can be found at http:// The online applications fellowships.aaas.org. opened September 1st, with a December 15th deadline.
-You'll hear back from AAAS in the Spring, and then the program starts in Septem-Stipends are generous at \$73,000 to \$92,000 depending on experience.
+If you are interested in applying for a AAAS Fellowship, details can be found at http://fellowships.aaas.org.
+The online applications opened September 1st, with a December 15th deadline.
+You'll hear back from AAAS in the Spring, and then the program starts in September.
+Stipends are generous at \$73,000 to \$92,000 depending on experience.
 You have to have a PhD or equivalent doctoral-level degree, and you must be a US citizen.
 Fellowships are available in five programmatic areas: (1) Congressional, (2) Diplomacy, Security and Development (3) Energy, Environment and Agriculture (4) Health, Education and Human Services and (5) Roger Revelle Global Stewardship.
 Global Stewardship may not be available this year.
-AAAS is hosting a webinar on October 2, 2009 at 12:00 pm EDT to interact with prospective applicants.
-You can learn more about the application, selection, placement processes and ask questions of former Fellows.
-RSVP for the webinar at http:// w.on24.com/r.htm? e=160694&s=1&k=D785140CCA5582862DACE5 8A06E97335.

 In order to find out what AAAS is looking for in an applicant, I consulted with Cynthia Robinson, Director of the AAAS Science and Technology Policy Fellowships.
 She had this to say, "Of course, successful candidates must first have excellent scientific or technical credentials pertinent to their career stage.
-But that's not we're looking We seek scientists and engineers who show a commitment to apply their expertise in a broader policy realm, who have the ability to communicate about science and technology with scientists, and who have enthusiasm to address societal challenges."
-Other recommendations from the

-AAAS office to strengthen your application included the following: learn more about the science/policy interface, take a course in public policy, get involved in campus governance (join FYI for example), volunteer in the community, be active in scientific associations, interact with young people to pass along your passion for science.
+But that's not all we're looking for.
+We seek scientists and engineers who show a commitment to apply their expertise in a broader policy realm, who have the ability to communicate about science and technology with non-scientists, and who have enthusiasm to address societal challenges."
+Other recommendations from the AAAS office to strengthen your application included the following: learn more about the science/policy interface, take a course in public policy, get involved in campus governance (join FYI for example), volunteer in the community, be active in scientific associations, interact with young people to pass along your passion for science.
 "We're not looking for people with a lot of policy experience - that's what the fellowships are designed to provide," Robinson explained.
-"We want individuals who are interested in learning about science and its roll in policy and who can demonstrate that interest in their application."
+"We want individuals who are interested in learning about science and its role in policy and who can demonstrate that interest in their application."
 Everyone I've interacted with from AAAS has been very friendly and helpful.
 Also, there was an AAAS representative at the career fair at the FYI Retreat this past year.
 We are hoping AAAS will have a table again in 2010.